kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/route-jwt-policy.md

 1. Create a VirtualService with a VirtualHost as in the following example.

    * The `domains` section sets the host domain that the VirtualHost listens on to `www.example.com`.
-   * The `options` creates a JWT policy with the details of the JSON Web Key Set (JWKS) server to use to verify the signature of JWTs in future protected requests.
+   * The `options` section creates a JWT policy with the details of the JSON Web Key Set (JWKS) server to use to verify the signature of JWTs in future protected requests.
    * The `routes` section of the VirtualHost defines two routes, `/get` and `/status/200`.

    ```yaml